SolarRepublic/libauth/README.md

 Pull Requests welcome!
 Please see [`CONTRIBUTING.md`](.github/CONTRIBUTING.md) for details.

 This library requires [Yarn](https://yarnpkg.com/) for development.
-If you don't have Yarn, make sure you have `Node.js` installed (which ships with `npm`), then run `npm install -g yarn`.
+If you don't have Yarn, make sure you have `Node.js` installed (ships with `npm`), then run `npm install -g yarn`.
 Once Yarn is installed:

 ```sh
 # use --recursive to clone the secp256k1 submodule